usnistgov/SFA/README.md

 ## Prerequisites

 The STEP File Analyzer and Viewer can only be built and run on Windows computers.
 This is due to a dependence on the IFCsvr toolkit that is used to read and parse STEP files.
-IFCsvr only runs on Windows.

 Microsoft Excel is required to generate spreadsheets.
 CSV (comma-separated values) files will be generated if Excel is not installed.

 **You must first install and run the NIST version of the STEP File Analyzer and Viewer before running your own version.**

 - Go to the [STEP File Analyzer and Viewer](https://www.nist.gov/services-resources/software/step-file-analyzer-and-viewer) to download the software
 - Extract STEP-File-Analyzer.exe from the zip file and run it.
 This will install the IFCsvr toolkit that is used to read STEP files.
-The toolkit only runs on Windows.

 Download the SFA files from the GitHub 'source' directory to a directory on your computer.